ptgolden/immfacet/README.md

 the facet `facetFieldName`.
 Will throw an error if `facetFieldName` is not an initialized facet field.

+### facets.deselect(facetFieldName, values)
+The inverse of `facets.select`.
+If there is no applied filter that matches the parameters *exactly* (after values has been converted to an Immutable sequence), then an identical facet collection will be returned.

+### facets.reset(facetFieldName?)
+If passed a field name, clear any selections that have been set for that facet field.
+If not passed a field name, clear all selections for all facets.

 ## Retrieving data
 ### facets.getFacetValues(opts={})